zebra716/SEBC/lab/1_preinstall.md

 vm.swappiness = 1
 ```

-2.Show the mount attributes of your volume(s)
+2. Show the mount attributes of your volume(s)
 ```
 [root@ip-172-31-36-60 ~]# mount -v
 /dev/xvde on / type ext4 (rw)